-It’s hot, there are riads with gorgeous pools, kasbahs that are like something out of a fairy tale, snake charmers in the souks, snowmelt rivers to raft down, an ocean to surf in, dunes to climb and clamber over on camels, and enough pretty things to buy to keep any teenage girl happy for hours on end.
-If your kids aren’t excited by these, stick to Center Parcs.
+It’s hot, there are riads with gorgeous pools, kasbahs that are like something out of a fairy tale, snowmelt rivers to raft down, an ocean to surf in, and dunes to climb and clamber over on camels.
+Best of all, our specialists know when to swap a long walk for a mule ride or a hotel for a family-run mountain gite.

-This has been on the expert explorers’ radar for a long time, but lovers of Moroccan souks and seaside are now starting to embark on journeys up to its magnificent peaks.
-Hardcore hikers head for the High Atlas’ Mount Toubkal but there is superb walking to be had in the lower Atlas range too, with welcoming Berber people at remote mountain villages along the way.
+The Atlas Mountains have been on the expert explorers’ radar for a long time, but lovers of Moroccan souks and seaside are now starting to embark on journeys up to these magnificent peaks.
+Hardcore hikers head for the High Atlas’ Mount Toubkal, but there is superb walking to be had in the lower Atlas range too, with welcoming Berber people at remote mountain villages along the way.

-Dirt roads, mountains and plenty of heat to tan those MAMIL waxed legs, Morocco has breathtaking biking.
-You can go mountain biking from the Atlas to the desert, with the omnipresent snowcapped mountains an exhilarating backdrop as you take on the ups and downs of Atlas ascents and desert descents.
+With dirt roads, mountains and plenty of heat, Morocco has breath-taking biking.
+You can go mountain biking from the Atlas Mountains to the desert, with the omnipresent snowcapped mountains an exhilarating backdrop as you take on the ups and downs of Atlas ascents and desert descents.
 With an ever expanding network of quiet tarmac roads, road cycling is growing in the Morocco too.